lann87/lann87/README.md

 Feel free to reach out if you're working on interesting problems or just want to chat tech!

----

-An unconventional mix of roughneck and renaissance man, always ready for the next challenge. 💪🧠

 <!---
 lann87/lann87 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.